awesomebrownies/morse-autoincorrect/JOURNAL.md

 ## Day 1
-Log #1: Our main objective was to create a circuit that utilized the speakers.
+Our main objective was to create a circuit that utilized the speakers.
 Our first hassle was the infinitely long lines of the undercity.
 Many scavengers scrounged the streets towards the hardware sanctuary.

 *2 hours theorizing the perfect idea*